GSC bus

 Four types of GSC cards were produced: the GIO cards fit into the larger of the two IO card sockets in the 712 workstation.
 Several were produced, including a second RS-232 serial port, a serial/10BaseT combo, a second graphics card and a Token Ring card.

 The 715/Mirage, 725, 735, 755, B-, C-, and J-class workstations, and the D- and R-class servers, used the so-called "EISA form factor".
-Many different types of card were produced, including Gigabit Ethernet, single and dual 100Mbit Ethernet, Ultra-2 SCSI, ATM and graphics.
+Many different types of card were produced, including Gigabit Ethernet, single and dual 100 Mbit Ethernet, Ultra-2 SCSI, ATM and graphics.

 The K- and T-class servers both used the "3x5" form factor, although the different brackets prevent the cards being interchangeable.
 Fibre channel and Gigabit Ethernet cards both exist.